Used Car Purchases: What to do When Your Car Does Not Work Properly

 - Final Thoughts

-What can you do if your used car breaks down or needs costly repairs soon after you bought it from a dealer?
-This publication talks about some state and federal laws that may help.
+Yes, if your used car breaks down or needs costly repairs soon after you bought it from a dealer.
+We talk about some state and federal laws that may help.
 If you want to do more research, we list these laws at the end of this publication.

 *You cannot return a used car and cancel the sale simply because you have changed your mind.
 The law has no "cooling off" period after you buy a car.
 Once you sign the contract, the car is yours.